The Lagoon House is open to the public by appointment only.

 Removing invasive species is an essential aspect of land management to ensure native species are able to flourish.
 Invasive species can also add to coastal erosion issues and become an infrastructure storm hazard if they are not controlled.
 Learn how to identify invasive species and beautify your yard with natives by visiting your local University of Florida IFAS Extension office.

-The Jupiter Island Greenway project also supports our monthly mangrove workshops at the Lagoon House and the MRC Greenway in Vero, which allows us to engage the community in a hands-on learning experience caring for our mangrove nursery plants.
-Workshops are usually held on the second Saturday of every month and are a great outdoor, kid-friendly activity.
-Email caitlin@mrcirl.org, or call (321) 725-7775 if you would like to get involved!
+The Jupiter Island Greenway project also supports our monthly mangrove workshops, which allows us to engage the community in a hands-on learning experience caring for our mangrove nursery plants.
+Email mara@mrcirl.org if you would like to get involved!